Go Back

 Cheese and Charcuterie Hot Pockets

-These little puff pastry pockets are filled with grainy mustard, fig jam, prosciutto, salami and brie cheese—all of your favorite cheese board flavors!
+These Cheese and Charcuterie Hot Pockets are basically puff pastry tarts filled with mustard, fig jam, prosciutto, salami and brie cheese.

 Equipment